Barnham railway station

+History

+Barnham station was opened by the London, Brighton and South Coast Railway on 1 June 1864, with the new branch line to Bognor Regis, for which Barnham was the junction, opening the same day.
+It was sited on the LB&SCR Brighton to Portsmouth line to the west of the original Yapton station, and to the east of Woodgate station.

 Platforms

 Barnham is the junction station for the short branch to Bognor Regis.
 It is also a well-used interchange for passengers between slow and fast services.
 It has eastbound services to London Victoria via Horsham and Gatwick Airport, Brighton via Worthing and Littlehampton via Ford, as well as westbound services to Bognor Regis, Portsmouth, Southampton.
-Trains travelling from east to west (i.e. heading towards Chichester and Bognor Regis) sometimes divide at Barnham, particularly services on sundays.
+Trains travelling from east to west (i.e. heading towards Chichester and Bognor Regis) sometimes divide (or attach in the case of west to east services) at Barnham, particularly services on Sundays.